render-examples/shynet/README.md

 1. Set your email with `./manage.py registeradmin your-email@example.com`.
 You will be prompted with a temporary password.
 Save it.
 2. Set your whitelabel with `./manage.py whitelabel "Header for your Shynet site"`.
 It will be shown at the top of your Shynet site.

- Also use the service **Environmen** page to update the `CSRF_TRUSTED_ORIGINS` environment variable to your deployed Render service domain.
+ Also use the service **Environment** page to update the `CSRF_TRUSTED_ORIGINS` environment variable to your deployed Render service domain.

 ### Manual Deployment